 The Research Center Borstel is a member of the Leibniz-Association (WGL).
 Currently, the Leibniz Association is a syndication of 87 scientific, legally authorized and economically independent research institutes and service facilities in Germany and accordingly, one of the largest German scientific organizations.
 All of the Leibniz institutions are actively engaged in thematically defined, future oriented fields of research which are of global interest.
 The consequent, transparent and strictly external assessment procedure is a singular hallmark of the WGL in comparison to the other university and external university research organizations in Germany.

-The Research Center Borstel, the Heinrich-Pette-Institute (HPI) and the Bernhard-Nocht-Institute (BNI) are mutual founding members of the Leibniz Center Infection (LCI).
+The Research Center Borstel, the Leibniz Institute of Virology, LIV and the Bernhard-Nocht-Institute (BNI) are mutual founding members of the Leibniz Center Infection (LCI).
 The three institutes are constituent members of the Leibniz Association and each has, respectively, a clear cut biological infection mission.

 The aim of LCI (flyer) is to advance inventive and innovative basic research concerning biological infection in the Hamburg/Schleswig Holstein region.
 Correlations between science and methodology are to be identified; cooperative research projects initiated and improved possibilities for the evaluation of research results are to be established.